visendi-labs/mapbox-gl-gojs/README.md

 - Fix mapbox config (& more) defaults
 - Option to add layers wihout specifying id (random)?
 - Run some tesing on different render/output configs.
 E.g. how different float roundings affect SSR response sizes.
+- Talk more about generating/loading images in docs
+- Talk about gzip in docs.
+Also related to the render output config point above
+    - Maybe some apache echart/chartjs charts on the output sizes on different render- and zip configs.
+Also CPU time for applying settings/zip
+	- Maybe link to that Wiki page on coordinate degree decimals? https://en.wikipedia.org/wiki/Decimal_degrees#Precision
+	- The config settings of being able to set rounding of coords is also tied to the type safety point.
+Type safety probably has to come first?
+So that funcs can go in and find floats to round etc.
+- Add something about 10x-ing your map / geo DX.
+- Talk about serverside cache headers (so the fetch requests can be cached by browser/user)